davidcoles/vc5/doc/bgp.md

 ## Loopback BGP mode

 If the `-A` flag is used to specify an autonomous system number then loopback BGP mode is enabled.
-This will override the confing file and connect to a local BGP peer on the 127.0.0.1 address to advertise VIPs.
+This will override the config file and connect to a local BGP peer on the 127.0.0.1 address to advertise VIPs.
 From there the prefixes can be re-advertised into your network by your chosen implementation.